ArmoredPony/svscr/README.md

 # What

 `svscr` stands for '**s**a**v**e **scr**eenshot' and does exactly that.
 If you have an image saved in your clipboard, this command line tool will save it into a file.
 It can be used with any picture in the clipboard, not just screenshots.

+This tool was created for and tested on Windows 10, but you can probably build it on Linux too.

 # Why

 `svscr` is a quick and dirty way to save a clipped screenshot or a picture from a browser to any folder with any name using your terminal.
 Primarily used to screencap jack's discord messages.

 # How

 Put an image into your clipboard somehow and call `svscr`.
 This will create a `.png` image in user's home directory with a timestamp for file name.
 This directory is platform specific.